Yishun triple murders: Fate of Yang Jie's daughter

 Yang Jie's daughter Grace alone remained in Singapore to continue her education.
 It was reported that she was supporting herself with her mother's savings of $10,000 and the donations from members of the public.

 The trauma of the attack led to the girl to become afraid of the dark.
 Two weeks after the murders, on 2 October 2008, Grace, while still recuperating from her injuries, was discharged from the hospital to attend her mother's funeral, which was generously held for free by undertaker Roland Tay due to the family's unstable financial situation.
 At Mandai Crematorium, many relatives of Yang Jie, including Yang's then 63-year-old mother Zhang Wei, Yang's elder sister, Yang's ex-husband Li Wenge and Yang's second husband Chen Jun, attended the funeral.
 According to news reports, the teenager remained calm throughout the funeral, for which the composure broke when her mother's coffin was taken into the furnace for cremation.

 Yang's daughter, who was interviewed by reporters in March 2011, told the paper that she had to set aside $350 every month for her rental costs and some other portions of the cash for her school fees.
-Both her father and stepfather were unable to come to Singapore to take care of her as they themselves also had financial difficulties; the biological father Li had to take care of his then two-year-old son and did not earn much from his taxi driver job, while Chen, her stepfather, whom the girl get along well with, was also not earning much and need to take care of her younger stepsister.
+Both her father and stepfather were unable to come to Singapore to take care of her as they themselves also had financial difficulties; the biological father Li had to take care of his then two-year-old son and did not earn much from his taxi driver job, while Chen, her stepfather, whom the girl got along well with, was also not earning much and need to take care of her younger stepsister.
 According to Grace, her birth father had been feeling guilty for not being able to take care of her, and voiced his regret to her whenever he drank, while her stepfather could not get over her mother's death.
 She said that she has tried to advise her stepfather to move on and look for another wife when she last visited him in China in June 2010.
 She expressed hope for her future and stated that she wanted to learn about design and obtain a diploma in a local polytechnic.

 From an official website of a local church in Singapore, it was revealed that Grace had graduated with a diploma from Nanyang Polytechnic and turned to Christianity for solace over the death of her mother, which allowed her to move on with her life after the traumatic incidents at Yishun.